Board Member Bios

-Mr. Jack Edwards, Stanford University (WASFAA, 1st Year Rep)
+Mr. Jack Edwards, Stanford University Graduate School of Business (WASFAA, 2nd Year Rep)

-Jack Edwards has worked in the WASFAA region since October 2000.
-He currently serves as the Director of Financial Aid for Stanford Graduate School of Business since August 2007.
+Jack Edwards has worked in the WASFAA region since October 2000 and has served as the Director of Financial Aid for Stanford Graduate School of Business since August 2007.
 Previously he was the Director of Financial Aid at Northern Arizona University in Flagstaff, AZ and the Associate Director of Student Financial Services at Seattle University in Seattle, WA.
 From 1982 – 2000, he held several positions in Student Finance in New York at The New School, State University of New York at New Paltz and Mercy College.
 He started his career in student finance working as a work-study student at Mercy College in New York.
 Then took a full time position working in the Bursar’s Office where his career in higher education began.
 He has been actively involved in four state and two regional professional associations as a trainer, conference speaker, committee chair as well as committee member.
 Jack holds a M.S.
 Ed. in Counseling from Long Island University and B.S. in Management from Mercy College.

-Ms. Lisa Hopper, National Park Community College (SWASFAA, 1st Year Rep)
+Ms. Lisa Hopper, National Park Community College (SWASFAA, 2nd Year Rep)

 Comission Directors (3)

 Mr. Jim Brooks, University of Oregon